jacber01/Excel-mac-keytips/README.md

 ## Features
 - Custom visual KeyTips for Excel menus (`Borders`, `Format`, `Freeze`,`Insert`, `Delete` & `More...`).
 - Matches native KeyTips appearance (dark gray pill, white text).
-- Automatically appears when menus are opened (`Option→H→B`, `Option→H→O`, `Option→W→F`, `Option→H→I`, `Option→H→D`).
+- Automatically appears when menus are opened through the native keytips (`Option→H→B`, `Option→H→O`.
 - Efficient and lightweight, safe to keep running in the background.
 - Emergency self-disabling if Excel quits unexpectedly.
-- NEW: Added support for the insert and delete menus.
-- NEW: Added support for Merge, Paste, Copy, Group, Ungroup, and More... menus.

 ## Usage
 1. Install [Hammerspoon](https://www.hammerspoon.org/).
 2. Copy the provided `init.lua` into your `~/.hammerspoon/` directory.
 (Open Finder.
 Press ⌘ + Shift + G. In the dialog, type ~/.hammerspoon)
-   2.1.
-If you want your Borders menu to use the **American keytip layout** (i.e. "O" for Bottom Border, "P" for Top Border, etc.), copy the `init.lua` file from the **“American Layout”** folder instead.
+   2.1 If you want your Borders menu to use the **American keytip layout** (i.e. "O" for Bottom Border, "P" for Top Border, etc.), copy the `init.lua` file from the **“American Layout”** folder instead.
 3. Reload Hammerspoon.
 4. Open Excel and use the standard macOS equivalents:
    - `Option→H→B` → Borders (with custom KeyTips)